WillForEternity/CircleCrossNN/README.md

 --

 `CircleCrossnnLRdecay.c` contains the code for creating a feed-forward fully-connected neural network in C. Upon running, it will generate a synthetic dataset of 28 x 28 = 784 "pixel" images out of `.` and `#` characters.
-The network’s depth, width, learning rate (scalar multiple of the negative gradient vector), and more are easily tunable.
+The network’s depth, width, learning rate (scalar multiple of the negative gradient vector), and more are easily tunable using `TuneCLI.c`.

 --